 What causes creative burnout?

 It’s tough to say what causes burnout because it could really be anything.
-The times that I’ve found myself burnt out has always been because I’ve either:
+The times that I’ve found myself burnt out have always been because I’ve either:

 Signs of Creative Burnout

-One of these on its own might not be a reason for you to think that you are dealing with creative burnout, however, if you’re dealing with two or more of these, then you are feeling burnout and its time to take some action.
+One of these on its own might not be a reason for you to think that you are dealing with creative burnout, however, if you’re dealing with two or more of these, then you are feeling burnout, and it’s time to take some action.
 Also, creativity burnout is different than having a creative block.
 If you’re finding yourself stuck on coming up with new ideas, that is a creative block.
-But, if you’re struggling to even get work done, that is a sign of creativity burnout.
+But, if you’re struggling to even get work done, that is a sign of creative burnout.

 How to overcome creative burnout